lin001234/nodejs_deployment/README.md

     ```

 ### 3. Set up deploy.tf for deployment of VM
+    1. Create SSH key pair locally to add to VM
-    1. Add public IP, security group to allow SSH
+    2. Add public IP, security group to allow SSH
-    2. Use tf to inject dynamic values into inventory.tml
+    3. Use tf to inject dynamic values into inventory.tml

 ### 4. Initialize terraform
 ```